×

 We asked people if there is a lot of crime.
 They answered:

 "Like any city, Liege, experiences its share of crime.
 However, the crime rate is relatively moderate compared to other major cities around the world.
 The most common crimes reported are petty thefts, car theft, and vandalism.
 Violent crimes such as assault and armed robbery are less common but do occur.
 Drug-related crimes are also a concern in certain areas of the city.
 Despite these issues, the city has a strong police presence and most residents feel safe.
 It's important to note that crime rates can vary from neighborhood to neighborhood.
-Tourists are advised to take standard precautions, such as not leaving belongings unattended and avoiding less populated areas at night," remarked one expat living in Liege, Belgium.
+Tourists are advised to take standard precautions, such as not leaving belongings unattended and avoiding less populated areas at night," said one expat in Liege.

 About the Author